|Gay Richardsfirstname.lastname@example.org Mobile: 021 1747 066||(0...|

 Local information - Walking Maps and Walking Groups

 The Explore the Shore walks have been developed by Margaret Scrymgeour, who has been involved in walking activities on the North Shore for the past 30 years.
-These walks, "road" tested by Margaret and her family and friends, are now published in three booklets, with assistance from Albany Newcomers Network (digital layout), and Albany CoCo Inc. These booklets are available at local tourist information centres and libraries, while stocks last, and online.
+These walks, "road" tested by Margaret and her family and friends, are now published in three booklets, with assistance from Albany Newcomers Network (digital layout), and Albany CoCo Inc. These booklets are also available at local tourist information centres and libraries, while stocks last.

 Volume 1: Albany & Greenhithe area walks Download Albany & Greenhithe booklet (PDF, 1.5MB)

 Volume 2: Bays to Devonport area walks Download Bays to Devonport booklet (PDF, 2.4MB)

 Volume 3: Kaipatiki area walks (on the Shore, west of the Northern motorway) Download Kaipatiki booklet (PDF, 8.0MB)

 Auckland Transport's Auckland cycle, run and walkway maps provide links to some popular active routes and other information about walking throughout Auckland.

 The North Shore has two major walking routes.
 You can walk part of these routes to get from A to B or for a leisurely stroll.
 Tackling the full Coastal Route (23km) requires some planning for tidal conditions and the ability to walk over uneven terrain.

 Devonport-Takapuna green route - mostly off-road route passing through Narrow Neck, Bayswater and Hauraki, including the recently rebuilt and widened 'pipe bridge' linking O'Neill's Cemetery and Northboro Reserve (printed guide available from local i-Site Visitor Centres)

 Harbour Sport maintains a list of local walking groups.